Finding high-quality freelance writers who can create engaging and effective copy, more often than not, is a really daunting task.

 Instead, you can access key talent, tools to streamline workflows, and training all in one platform.

 As such, it’s not free to sign up.
 Monthly subscriptions are needed and priced separately from the content you order.

 We love Writer Access because suitable freelancers and companies can be connected to each other via AI-powered search.
 It’s great to see how Writer Access leverages its intelligent technology to make life easy for both freelancers and hiring teams.

-For writers, you can access training to help improve your work and grow your income.
+For freelance writers, you can access training to help improve your work and grow your income.
 You will also be able to connect with companies that mean serious business.

 Projects on Writer Access can earn as much as $2/word though there is a strict screening process you need to go through to prove your work is worth this kind of dough.